sachmo99/StreamLANd/README.md

 - To use the application, store the mp4 videos you want to stream in the videos folder.
 - Then, start the frontend and backend servers by giving commands: ```cd frontend/frontend_videoserver && npm install && npm start``` and ```cd backend && npm install && node index.js```
 - You can also use nodemon instead of node while starting the backend server.
+- For people preferring to use ```yarn``` for package handling, feel free to do so but do not make pull requests to update docs.
+I use npm almost everywhere.
 ########################
 As mentioned the project is under development and I am still learning while building this project.
 So if you have any suggestions on improving the performance of the project (aside from a few ideas that I already have), you are most welcome to ping me on my mail.